pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>NMI</td>
     <td>Non-maskable Interrupt</td>
-    <td><b>NMI (Non-Maskable Interrupt)</b> is a high-priority hardware interrupt that cannot be<br>
+    <td><b>NMI (Non-Maskable Interrupt)</b> is a high-priority hardware interrupt that<br>
-      ignored or disabled by standard software masking techniques.
-It is reserved for critical <br>
+      cannot be ignored or disabled by standard software masking techniques.
+It is <br>
-      events that must be handled immediately, even if the CPU is in a state where regular interrupts<br>
+      reserved for critical events that must be handled immediately, even if the CPU is<br>
-      are disabled.
+      in a state where regular interrupts are disabled.
 NMI interrupt lines cannot be shared.
     </td>
   </tr>